The following provides a brief description of the times when crude oil has been released from the Strategic Petroleum Reserve (SPR).

-The Strategic Petroleum Reserve exists, first and foremost, as an emergency response tool the President can use should the United States be confronted with an economically-threatening disruption in oil supplies.
+Emergency Drawdowns: The SPR exists, first and foremost, as an emergency response tool the President can use should the United States be confronted with an economically-threatening disruption in oil supplies.

-A Presidentially-directed release has occurred three times under these conditions.
+A Presidentially-directed emergency release has occurred twice in the history of the SPR.
 First, in 1991, at the beginning of Operation Desert Storm, the United States joined its allies in assuring the adequacy of global oil supplies when war broke out in the Persian Gulf.
 An emergency sale of SPR crude oil was announced the day the war began.

 The second was in September 2005 after Hurricane Katrina devastated the oil production, distribution, and refining industries in the Gulf regions of Louisiana and Mississippi.
 Hurricane Katrina's impact was so great, in fact, that SPR emergency oil loans preceded the President's decision to drawdown and sell oil from the Reserve.
 The first of several emergency loan requests from refiners was received and approved within 24 hours of Hurricane Katrina making landfall.

 Hurricane Katrina entered the Gulf of Mexico in late August 2005 and caused massive damage to oil production facilities, terminals, pipelines, and refineries.
 All Gulf of Mexico production, which equates to about 25% of domestic production, was shut in initially.
 In addition, import terminals were closed; some pipelines and several refineries were inoperable.
 Gasoline prices spiked nationwide in reaction to the disruptions and the supply levels of gasoline and other refined products were impacted.